bd-iaas-us/autoSE/README.md

 }'`

 ## Version History
+* 0.5:
+  * Switch backend from vanilla [swe-agent](https://github.com/princeton-nlp/SWE-agent) to [forked-version swe-agent](https://github.com/bd-iaas-us/SWE-agent) which supports multiple actions in one round.
+The new swe-agent get a solve rate of [21%](https://github.com/swe-bench/experiments/pull/65) on swebench.
+  * Known bugs: Only python language is supported in search actions.
 * 0.4:
   * Support Terraform generation, with the support RAG and result verification.
   * Add new actions to swe-agent